-- Describe potential events that may occur in all phases of the Project, including: - · An explanation of how those potential events were identified - The circumstances under which the events could occur - A summary of design standards and/or mitigation measures that are assumed to apply to the Project and potential incidents and would be considered in the risk ratings - Describe the methods for assessing the potential risk of each incident, including definitions for classifications of likelihood, consequence and risk, and identification of threshold for incidents that will be carried forward for detailed analysis (e.g., incidents determined to be moderate or high-risk) - Provide an assessment of the likelihood of each incident occurring, based on, for example, historical trends or predictive models - Provide a high-level assessment of the consequence of each incident (considering potential environmental, economic, social, cultural and health effects and effects to Indigenous interests) - Provide a classification of the risk of each incident based on its likelihood and consequence - Identify the incidents that will be carried forward for further assessment based on the criteria identified in the methods - Provide detailed information on proposed mitigation measures to reduce the likelihood and consequence to VCs and Indigenous interests for incidents carried forward including: - Safety protocols and mitigation measures to reduce the likelihood of incidents - Contingency and emergency response procedures if such events do occur - Monitoring, evaluation, and/or adaptive management systems to identify, proactively avoid, and rectify the malfunction and/or accident - Likelihood of mitigation being successful and the time lag for mitigation to become effective
+- Describe potential events that may occur in all phases of the Project, including: - o An explanation of how those potential events were identified. - The circumstances under which the events could occur. - A summary of design standards and/or mitigation measures that are assumed to apply to the Project and potential incidents and would be considered in the risk ratings. - Describe the methods for assessing the potential risk of each incident, including definitions for classifications of likelihood, consequence and risk, and identification of threshold for incidents that will be carried forward for detailed analysis (e.g., incidents determined to be moderate or highrisk). - Provide an assessment of the likelihood of each incident occurring, based on, for example, historical trends or predictive models. - Provide a high-level assessment of the consequence of each incident (considering potential environmental, economic, social, heritage and health effects and effects to Indigenous interests). - Provide a classification of the risk of each incident based on its likelihood and consequence. - Identify the incidents that will be carried forward for further assessment based on the criteria identified in the methods. - Provide information on proposed mitigation measures to reduce the likelihood and consequence to VCs and Indigenous interests for incidents carried forward including: - Emergency response organizations that may be involved in an incident - o Safety protocols and mitigation measures to reduce the likelihood of incidents - Contingency and emergency response procedures if such events do occur

-- Provide detailed information on the potential effects of each incident carried forward including: - Most likely and worst-case scenarios of the effects of incidents on VCs and Indigenous interests within spatial boundaries1 described for the scenario - Information from historical incidents from similar operations and conditions, where applicable - If applicable, the quantity and characteristics of the contaminants and other materials likely to be released into the environment from an incident - Cumulative effects assessment for those events most likely to occur - Provide conclusions on the potential risks of the incidents carried forward
+- Monitoring, evaluation, and/or adaptive management systems to identify, proactively avoid, and rectify the malfunction and/or accident. - Likelihood of mitigation being successful and the time lag for mitigation to become effective. - Provide detailed information on the potential effects of each incident carried forward including: - Most likely and worst-case scenarios of the effects of incidents on VCs and Indigenous interests within spatial boundaries described for the scenario. - o Information from historical incidents from similar operations and conditions, where applicable. - o If applicable, the quantity and characteristics of the contaminants and other materials likely to be released into the environment from an incident. - Cumulative effects assessment for those events most likely to occur - Provide conclusions on the potential risks of the incidents carried forward